 We commit to listening to and learning from diverse voices and perspectives.
 We create a vibrant and accessible social space that encourages dialogue and the exchange of ideas through arts and culture.

 The Dallas Museum of Art commits to advancing Equity, Diversity, and Inclusion by focusing on key goals throughout the organization.

-As of May 1, 2021, the DMA is working on a Strategic Plan that will shape the organization and its activities through 2025.
-The final plan will be unveiled in September 2021.
-During the next five years we will be guided by the following central ideas about our work and the communities we serve:
+The DMA has worked to produce a strategic plan that will shape the organization and its activities through 2025.
+During these years we will be guided by the following central ideas about our work and the communities we serve:

 We pursue art at the center, equity at the core; these dual ideas are supported by a strong, flexible, and fluid institutional backbone and manifested in a constellation of physical and digital spaces.

 We focus locally, building relationships with an ever-growing group of constituents who increasingly reflect the multiplicity of communities in the Dallas-Fort Worth Metroplex, and believe our approaches will resonate globally, amplifying our presence and our impact.